Susan Wooldridge: Writing

 In July 2009, her first novel, The Hidden Dance, was published in the United Kingdom by Allison & Busby, and won the Best Red Read for Best Debut Novel 2010.

 Personal life

 She lives in London with her partner, the actor and writer, Andy de la Tour.
+In September 2025, the couple signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."